encode/django-rest-framework/docs/index.rst

 * The ``djangorestframework`` package is `available on PyPI <http://pypi.python.org/pypi/djangorestframework>`_.
 * We have an active `discussion group <http://groups.google.com/group/django-rest-framework>`_ and a `project blog <http://blog.django-rest-framework.org>`_.
-* Bug reports are handled on the `issue tracker <https://bitbucket.org/tomchristie/django-rest-framework/issues?sort=version>`_.
+* Bug reports are handled on the `issue tracker <https://github.com/tomchristie/django-rest-framework/issues>`_.
 * There is a `Jenkins CI server <http://datacenter.tibold.nl/job/djangorestframework/>`_ which tracks test status and coverage reporting.
 (Thanks Marko!)
-* Get with in touch with `@thisneonsoul <https://twitter.com/thisneonsoul>`_ on twitter.

 Any and all questions, thoughts, bug reports and contributions are *hugely appreciated*.

-We'd like for this to be a real community driven effort, so come say hi, get involved, and get forking!
-(See: `Forking a Bitbucket Repository
-<http://confluence.atlassian.com/display/BITBUCKET/Forking+a+Bitbucket+Repository>`_, or `Fork A GitHub Repo <http://help.github.com/fork-a-repo/>`_)

 Requirements
 ------------